dbgbench/dbgbench.github.io/artifact/README.md

 of common bug types.
 Such explanations can further be used to design and evaluate sophisticated debugging tools that highlight suspicious locations along with a possible explanation of the bug.

-5. We also provide data on the average time and the average number of correct fixes for each bug in the
+5. We provide data on the average time and the average number of correct fixes for each bug in the
 <a href="https://dbgbench.github.io">project website</a>.
 This data can be used to evaluate automated
 debugging tools in the future.
 In particular, we hypothesize that a necessary (but not sufficient) condition to validate automated fault localization and repair tools is to outperform the study participants.